AdyGCode/faceoff-2025-s1/README.md

 - Create and connect all database tables
   - php artisan migrations -m "models"

-  "Packages have one or more Courses, Courses have one Package"
+  "Packages has one or more Course, Courses have one Packages"

   "Courses have one or more units, units can be in one or more Courses."